-What makes a great tablet menu?
-To answer that, you must understand the restaurant business.
+What makes a great paperless menu?
+To answer that, you must first understand the restaurant business.
 You must understand the guest experience.
 You must understand sales and marketing.
-And you must know what makes a BAD tablet menu.
+And you must know what things makes a BAD menu in any medium.

-Since Menuvative created tablet menus, a number of digital solutions have seemingly come from nowhere, promising amazing results with no track record or experience.
+Since Menuvative® by Imenutech® created tablet menus, a number of digital solutions have seemingly come from nowhere, promising amazing results with no track record or experience.
 Consider these points before you invest in any other menu platform.

 1. How much restaurant experience and understanding does the company have?
 Do they understand your challenges?
 Do they have clients that have used the product for several years, who will to speak with you candidly about their experience?

 2. What is a menu supposed to do and does their product do those specific things really well?
 Can you completely replace all of your paper menus with their product, or will you need to keep some paper menus around too?
 If you need to keep both, won’t you find yourself with twice as much work managing your menu.